Apply now(3 page PDF)

 SNMA programs and activities are implemented by local chapters based at allopathic and osteopathic medical schools throughout the country.
 These programs are designed to:

 Term: January 1-December 31.
 The SNMA will approve the candidates and a nominee will be recommended to the AAFP Board of Directors for final approval.
-Applications are due September 9, 2014 for the 2015 position.

 Time away from medical school: 12-14 days

-Time Commitment for communication and meeting preparation: Substantial
+Time commitment for communication and meeting preparation: Substantial

 Funding: The AAFP will provide funding to attend the annual SNMA meeting and AAFP’s National Conference according to AAFP policy.